synapsestudios/oidc-platform/README.md

 ## Setting up for development

-0. Copy `common.template.env` as `common.env` and provide a mailgun key
+0. Copy `common.template.env` as `common.env` and provide a mailgun, SES, or sendgrid key
 0. Set the OIDC_DB_* vars based on what RDBMS you are using.
 0. Run either `./compose-mysql up` or `./compose-postgres up`.
 You can also just do `docker-compose up` which will use postgres.
 0. Create an oauth client by posting to http://localhost:9001/op/reg with the following: